jporeilly/Ansible/Labs/01 Install & Configuration/04 Commands/commands.md

 ```
 check disk space on our Nodes:
 ```
-ansible multi -a "df -h"
+ansible all -a "df -h"
 ```

   > ansible module information: https://docs.ansible.com/ansible/2.9/modules/modules_by_category.html